-So, back to “the elevens” (although it’s all about the elevens, really) … I have come to the conclusion that they are a precursor and/or a marker, of sorts, for the spiritual/metaphysical realms.
-Clearly, from my Facebook posting a couple days ago, there is an awakening happening; an awareness building even without people being fully cognizant of it.
+Clearly, there is an awakening happening.
+There’s an awareness building even without people being fully cognizant of it.
 I find this fascinating, delightful and hopeful.
 Most of all hopeful.

 Question: Did it surprise you (anymore than it did me) that Ellen DeGeneres named her record label “eleveneleven” (she actually spells it out that way)?
-I think not necessarily given her generous, open, loving soul.
+I think not, given her generous, open, loving soul.
 She is another teacher with a far bigger classroom.

 Another question: What do the elevens mean for you?
 (What’s your call to action?)